My take on game design in three quotes:

-- Instead of writing long documents I start with creating flowcharts and wireframes.
-My weapon of choice is Omnigraffle.
+- Instead of writing long documents I start with creating flowcharts, wireframes and mock-ups.
+My weapons of choice are collaborative whiteboards.
 The mixture of high level flowchart and wireframe visualises the game loop screen by screen.
-Publishers, coders, project managers, designers find the wireframes much more helpful than written documentation.
+Publishers, developers, project managers, designers find the wireframes much more helpful than written documentation at this stage.

 - Low-fi prototyping: Paper prototypes, LEGO bricks, click dummies … anything interactive is better than static information on paper.

 - I extend the wireframes based on feedback.
-They can now even be used by server coders to create first data models and server logic from it.
+They can now be used as a basis to break down the feature set and further documentation.

 - Now an iterative specification phase follows.
 There is no one-fits-all-template at this stage since every game project is different and demands different deliverables at different stages during the development process.